peteroupc/peteroupc.github.io/bernoulli.md

     - if the first random number in the list has an arbitrary (not necessarily uniform) distribution?
     - if each random number in the list beyond the first follows the same but arbitrary distribution?
     - if the previous two conditions are given?
 3. In the second algorithm, what distribution does the first number in the list follow when the algorithm returns _n_ (or one of a set of values of _n_), with or without the conditions given in question 2?
-For example, if the algorithm treats sorted permutations as valid, it is known since von Neumann's 1951 algorithm that that number has a truncated exponential distribution when the algorithm returns an odd value of _n_.
+For example, if the algorithm uses the class of permutations whose numbers are sorted in ascending order, it is known since von Neumann's 1951 algorithm that that number has a truncated exponential distribution when the algorithm returns an odd value of _n_.

 <a id=Other_Algorithms_for_exp_minus___lambda></a>
 ### Other Algorithms for exp(&minus;_&lambda;_)